robinhood/faust/docs/userguide/agents.rst

         async for item in stream:
             ...

-Iterating over this stream, using the :keyword:`async for` keyword, will in turn iterate over messages in the topic/channel.
+Iterating over this stream, using the :keyword:`async for` keyword will iterate over messages in the topic/channel.

-You can also use the :meth:`~faust.Stream.group_by` method of the Stream API, to partition the stream differently:
+If you need to repartition the stream, you may use the :meth:`~faust.Stream.group_by` method of the Stream API, like in this example where we repartition by account ID:

 .. sourcecode:: python